BROADLAND WINERIES TERMS AND CONDITIONS

 Users of this website are prohibited from violating or attempting to violate the security of the site or services provided herein.
 Any such violation may result in liability.
 Violation of the security of the site and services include, without limitation, the following:

-Broadland Wineries is fully committed to the Data Protection Act 1998, and is dedicated to the privacy of your information.
+Broadland Wineries is fully committed to the Data Protection Act 1998 plus GDPR 2018, and is dedicated to the privacy of your information.
 We undertake not to provide your details to a third party except your address details may be provided to a carrier.
-Unless you have indicated to the contrary we will add your details to our marketing database and from time to time may send you details of offers.
-We undertake to exclude you should you not wish to receive these at any time in the future.

 10. Availability of the Web Site